tailcallhq/tailcallhq.github.io/docs/guides/http2.md

 HTTP/2 is a modern protocol that enhances improves web performance by introducing features like multiplexing, header compression, and more efficient connection handling.

-Tailcall seamlessly supports HTTP/2 on both the server (**ingress**) and client (**egress**) sides.
-This means that Tailcall facilitates the utilization of HTTP/2 protocol for both incoming requests to your server and outgoing requests from your server to other services.
+Tailcall supports HTTP/2 for both server (ingress) and client (egress) operations, enabling the protocol for incoming and outgoing server requests.

 ### Ingress Side Configuration

-Tailcall's `@http` operator facilitates integration with HTTP/2 for server-side configurations.
-By specifying HTTP2 in the http field of the schema definition, you enable the utilization of the HTTP/2 protocol:
+Tailcall's `@server` operator facilitates integration with HTTP/2 for server-side configurations.
+By specifying HTTP2 in the version field of the schema definition, you enable the utilization of the HTTP/2 protocol:

 ```graphql showLineNumbers
 schema